Five Forms of Post-traumatic Growth

 Trauma often forces you to chart a new, unexpected course in life.

-common manifestations of reported posttraumatic growth include a greater
+Common manifestations of reported posttraumatic growth include a greater

 appreciation of life and refined sense of priorities; strengthening of significant, close